-Shares of Nio Inc. (NYSE: NIO) soared to the highest trading level in nearly 16 months on news that of its strong second-quarter delivery results and record sales in June.
+Shares of NIO Inc. (NYSE: NIO) soared to the highest trading price in nearly 16 months on the company reporting strong second-quarter delivery results and a record month of June.

-The Shanghai-based electric vehicle (EV) maker said in a statement today that in the three months through June it delivered 10,331 vehicles, up 191% year-over-year.
-Last month, NIO set a monthly record with 3,740 vehicle deliveries—representing a surge of 179% from the same month last year.
-Its five-passenger SUV, the ES6, generated 2,476 deliveries while the six- and seven-seater model, the ES8, delivering 1,264.
+The Shanghai-based electric vehicle (EV) maker said in a statement today in the three months through June that it delivered 10,331 vehicles, up 191% year-over-year.
+For June, NIO set a monthly record with 3,740 vehicle deliveries—representing a surge of 179% from the same month last year.
+Its five-passenger SUV the ES6 generated 2,476 deliveries compared to its six and seven-seater model the ES8 delivering 1,264.

 “We are pleased to deliver solid results driven by our competitive products, superior services and expanding sales network,” Steven Feng, the chief financial officer of NIO, said in a statement today.